npgsql/npgsql/doc/types/nodatime.md

 ## Mapping Table

 > [!Warning]
-> *Warning*: a common mistake is for users to think that the PostgreSQL `timestamp with timezone` type stores the timezone in the database.
+> A common mistake is for users to think that the PostgreSQL `timestamp with timezone` type stores the timezone in the database.
 This is not the case: only the t imestamp is stored.
 There is no single PostgreSQL type that stores both a date/time and a timezone, similar to [.NET DateTimeOffset](https://msdn.microsoft.com/en-us/library/system.datetimeoffset(v=vs.110).aspx).

 PostgreSQL Type | Default NodaTime Type | Additional NodaTime Type      | Notes